 Team represents the main building block (a brick).
-Selected team representatives (developers) and mentors-travelers-ensure effective coordination/connection between teams.
+Selected team representatives (developers) and mentors-travelers ensure effective coordination/connection between teams.
 There are no additional roles required for coordination.
-Cross-team events are minimal (Overall Product Backlog Refinement, Sprint Review, Overall Retrospective).
+Cross-team events are minimal (overall product backlog refinement, sprint review, overall retrospective).

-If product definition widens and more developers are included, another team can be formed and positioned laterally to existing teams - just like a brick.
-Should product definition become too wide and the number of required developers exceeds 50-60 people (8 teams), another product area can be identified (new independent module, made of bricks).
+If product definition widens and more developers are included, another team can be formed and positioned laterally to existing teams-just like a brick.
+Should product definition become too wide and the number of required developers exceeds 50 to 60 people (eight teams), another product area can be identified (new independent module, made of bricks).
 Now, LeSS becomes LeSS Huge.
-The only additional coordination that would be required in LeSS Huge is between Area Product owners and Overall Product owner - for strategic planning of Potentially Shippable Product Increment (PSPI) at the end of every sprint.
-In both, LeSS expansion from 2 to 8 teams, and LeSS Huge expansion beyond 8 teams, there is no need for additional coordination that is different from what is described above (no extra cement needed to keep bricks together).
-Also, in LeSS Huge, when one Product Area expands and another one shrinks, moving the whole team from one area to another, does not require expansion or shrinkage of any additional "supportive" organizational layers.
+The only additional coordination that would be required in LeSS Huge is between area product owners and the overall product owner-for strategic planning of Potentially Shippable Product Increment (PSPI) at the end of every sprint.
+In both, LeSS expansion from two to eight teams, and LeSS Huge expansion beyond eight teams, there is no need for additional coordination that is different from what is described above (no extra cement needed to keep bricks together).
+Also, in LeSS Huge, when one product area expands and another one shrinks, moving the whole team from one area to another does not require expansion or shrinkage of any additional "supportive" organizational layers.

-By design, LeSS foundational structure is very lean: flat, fungible and crossfunctional.
+By design, LeSS foundational structure is very lean: flat, fungible and cross-functional.
 There is no waste or overhead with roles, responsibilities, events or artifacts.
 Everything is very minimalistic.
 If any waste is generated in LeSS, it has practically nowhere to hide.

 Because there is so much transparency in LeSS, waste is seen immediately.
-Any findings of waste or any other required improvements to individual teams or LeSS framework, can be effectively done in Team Retrospective or Overall Retrospective, respectively.
-Thanks to its flat organizational structure, LeSS (and LeSS Huge) don't have to worry about waste removal from additional organizational layers - they [layers] just don't exist.
-There are fewer layers that sit between LeSS teams and LeSS Product Owners and these layers are much thinner.
+Any findings of waste or any other required improvements to individual teams or LeSS framework can be effectively done in Team Retrospective or Overall Retrospective, respectively.
+Thanks to its flat organizational structure, LeSS (and LeSS Huge) don't have to worry about waste removal from additional organizational layers-they (layers) just don't exist.
+There are fewer layers that sit between LeSS teams and LeSS product owners and these layers are much thinner.

 What happens with LeSS organizational structure during rough times: slow down in business, increased market competition?
 Arguably, because LeSS is so lean and there is continuous learning, it is much less likely that LeSS people will be displaced.
-LeSS is also more likely to withstand other types of reorgs and shakeups because LeSS has very few moving parts, loose pieces or weak links.
+LeSS is also more likely to withstand other types of reorganizations and shake-ups because LeSS has very few moving parts, loose pieces or weak links.

-Organizational designers that support LeSS think like building architects that want to build strong, reliable, easily-maintainable, low-waste, cost-effective and long-lasting structures!!!
+Organizational designers that support LeSS think like building architects that want to build strong, reliable, easily maintainable, low-waste, cost-effective and long-lasting structures!!!

 Many thanks to all LeSS Trainers, Coaches and Practitioners building reliable structures .

-Signed: \\\\\ The Organizational Building Management
+Signed: The Organizational Building Management